 - Placement of the top plate, difficult in the horizontal method, is eliminated.

 - Adjoining surfaces may be covered with adhesive polyester film.
 When the cement starts to set (still just soft), remove the polyester film with any remaining cement.
 This is shown in Figure 3.

 To create butt joints the panels are fixed to a flat support, leaving a gap between them of at least .03 inches.
 The underside and faces of the gap are sealed with adhesive tape with a non-adhesive center strip.
 See Figure 4.

 The adhesive is introduced into the one open side of this joint by using a suitable syringe.
 Avoid bubbles.

 The shape of the bonding gap depends primarily on the thickness of the panels that will be butt joined.
-When the tensile stress is to be uniaxial, V-butt joints with a 60° aperture angle provide the highest tensile strength as shown in Table 1.
+When the tensile stress is to be uniaxial, V-butt joints with a 60° aperture angle provide the highest tensile strength as shown in the table below.
 However, aperture angles of this size are only practical when the sheets are thin.

 The shrinkage of the adhesive during polymerization and heat conditioning is about 15-20% by volume.
 Therefore, to prevent a concave surface, the gap should be sufficiently over-filled with adhesive.

 Bonding must be done in suitable jigs to ensure that the bonding materials are fixed during bonding and the cure.

 When creating T-joints, spacing the bonding gap uniformly is difficult, especially when the adhesive joints of thin materials are long.
 In addition, there is an adhesive bead on either side of the joint.
 Solvent cements are better for bonding thin sheets with a blunt edge.
 A beveled edge is generally useful for polymerizing adhesives because it allows one sheet's edge to be placed directly on top of the other.
 In practical trials, the relationship between the wedge angle and the material thickness, as shown in Figure 5, has given best results.